geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/datasource.rst

 ``mapOp`` and ``combineOp``
-  These methods behave like their non-Op counterparts, but instead take functions that work with :ref:`Operations`.
+  These methods behave like their non-Op counterparts, but instead take functions that work with :ref:`Operations-0.9.0`.
 This allows you to work with the operations of the elements, which can be useful in cases where you want to modify the elements base on GeoTrellis Operations.

 Getting values from a DataSource